You Want a Natural Vaginal Birth, But Have You Prepared for It?

 WRITING A BIRTH PLAN

-The most important thing to remember about a birthing plan is that these are preferences.
-You must remain open and flexible if events stray from your chosen path.
-Ultimately, you want a healthy baby and mom and if that means making some tough choices, then so be it.
-No regrets.
+The most important point to remember when constructing a birthing plan is that it represents preferences.
+Remaining open and flexible if events stray from your chosen path is essential.

 Top of Page